 Skilled trades offer high wages, job security, and zero college debt.
-Explore five career paths you can start today through Marin County's CAPP and CTE programs.
+Explore six career paths you can start today through Marin County's Car Appreciation and Preservation Program (CAPP) and Career Technical Education (CTE) programs.

 Avg. starting salary